April 2019

 This message is extremely important:

-read it here).
+The Town Board is trying to pass a new noise ordinance (read it here).
 They held a public hearing on April 17, 2019, but only two people showed up.
 I don't believe it was advertised very much.

-URGE everyone to read this noise ordinance.
+I URGE everyone to read this noise ordinance.
 Pay particular attention to the sections that refer to public address systems, which could mean backyard parties; exhaust, which could mean your lawnmower; restrictions with respect to power equipment and tools, even garden tools; as well as enforcement and penalties.

 All I can say is, I HOPE people get out at the next public hearing and voice their opinions.
 If not, they will ram this law through right under our noses.